 This is going to most likely reduce resource utilization, but will increase throughput and improve quality.
 Managers may take issue at developers not being used at full capacity, but there is a reason for this madness and hopefully I can explain it.

 On my current team, we have constraints that determine how quickly we can turn around a feature.
 Currently, code review and QA are constraints.
 QA is the largest constraint that limits faster deployment cycles, but more on that later.
-If we follow the five basic steps outline in the TOC from the book The Goal, we would:
+To optimize our constraints we could follow the five basic steps outlined in the Theory of Constraints (TOC) from the book The Goal:

 - Identify the constraint(s) – in this instance it’s code review and manual testing

-- Elevate the constraint – for us we will prioritize work that helps remove to remove these work centers as constraints.
+- Elevate the constraint – prioritize work that helps remove the constraint.

-Normally, we would have to wait for a manual regression test cycle to occur and couldn’t introduce new work because it would invalidate the regression test.
-With automation handling +80% of regression QA can move faster, actually test more, and we can not only increase throughput through the entire system, but the overall quality of the product.
+In summary, we would have to wait for a manual regression test cycle to occur and couldn’t introduce new work because it would invalidate the regression test.
+With automation handling +80% of regression QA can move faster, actually test more, and we can not only increase throughput through the entire system, but the overall quality of the product is also increased.

 Monitoring Delivery Pipeline